BATTERY MONITORING RELAY

 - Start the application 'BE48 DC Voltage Monitoring' on your computer.

-- When the red message ‘CONNECTING..’ appears on the screen, turn to ‘OFF’ the DIP-SWITCH number 3; this operation enables the USB PORT communication.
+- When the red message ‘CONNECTING’ appears on the screen, enable the USB PORT by turning OFF the DIP-SWITCH number 3.

-- The computer screen will indicate. on the top left corner, the green message ' CONNECTED'.
+- The computer screen will indicate on the top left corner, the green message is ' CONNECTED'.

 The software in addition to offering the battery system measurement features power supply indication and a set of adjustable settings.
 There you are an overview of the screen.